 - Palau Mamutik – Mamutik is the smallest island of the group.
 There will be fewer tourists here, so it makes a great place to get away from the crowds.
 There are good dive spots here as well.

 - Palau Sapi – Sapi island is a great choice for any day of island hopping.
 Head here for snorkeling and beach vibes.

 - Palau Sulug – Sulug, the most remote of the islands, is a great place to go if you want to enjoy some time to yourself.
 It’s the furthest south so it may be out of the way if you plan on visiting several islands on the same day.
 You won’t see much here besides unaltered natural beauty.

 Choosing between the hotels in Kota Kinabalu

-Kota Kinabalu offers a great value as far as accommodations go.
+Kota Kinabalu offers great value as far as accommodations go.
 Numerous 3-4 star hotels are available for low-low prices.
-We ended up staying in the Oceania Hotel, a big clean property, for around $30 a night.
-The hotel’s only downside, the Oceania Hotel is a little far from the city center, was made up for by the complimentary shuttle rides to the city which were provided by the hotel.
+We ended up staying at the Oceania Hotel, a big clean property, for around $30 a night.
+Oceania Hotel was a good fit for us with nice, clean rooms and good service from the front desk and staff.
+The hotel’s only downside, which is a little far from the city center, was made up for by the complimentary shuttle rides to the city which were provided by the hotel.